ProtonyteTV/ProtoView-iOS/README.md

 # 🛡 Privacy First

 ProtoView stores all your data locally on-device.
-No internet or cloud storage is required.
+No internet expect for checking update or cloud storage is required.
 Your personal moments remain entirely private.

 ---